shin5ok/rails7-with-spanner/README.md

 export TF_VAR_region=<your region>
 export TF_VAR_zone=<your zone>
 ```
-If you forgot to set some variables, terraform will ask you what is the value of missing ones.
+If you forgot to set some variables, terraform will ask you what is the value of missing ones when it was invoked.

 3. Run terraform.
 ```